-Here are four things to keep in mind when asking for help as an author:
+Here are four things for authors to keep in mind when asking for help.

-Define exactly what you want before approaching the person who has the expertise you seek
+Define exactly what help you want before approaching the person who has the expertise you seek

 Keep your request reasonable